 Indeterminate, but expected to be significant.
-There are currently 11,576 cases that may qualify.
-There is no data available to estimate how many individuals who would qualify for this vacation that would petition the court.
-Each motion and hearing would require varying amounts of judicial office time.
+There is no data available to determine how many individuals who would qualify for this vacation would petition the court and each motion and hearing would require varying amounts of judicial officer time.
+Currently there are 11,576 cases statewide that may qualify.